The Legend of Kuekuatsheu and the Creation of the World

 He makes mistakes.

-And these errors become the laws of the world.
+And these mistakes become the laws of the world.

-Kuekuatsheu's stories are not just tales to entertain.
+The stories of Kuekuatsheu are not just tales to entertain.
 They explain why things are the way they are: why animals have certain characteristics, why death exists, why balance requires responsibility.

-In the beginning, the world was still flexible.
+In the beginning, the world was still pliable.

 The earth was not entirely stable.